-We have been living and working in the Mission´s Centre for eight years.
+We have been living and working in the Mission´s Centre since 2009.
 David comes from a working background of aircraft engineering and Jacky from university administration.

 We became aware of the spiritual needs of the country in 2001 when we visited Valdepeñas and the Mission churches for the first time.
 Our interest grew and we became involved in the UK and then a vacancy became available and prayer was requested for the Lord to guide a couple to continue, and develop, the work in the Centre - usually called Monescillo.
 We prayed… and to our surprise, and to that of others, we felt the Lord calling us to go.